A-French-PngHash/MinMax/readme.md

 # MinMax

 Defines an abstract class that can be used to quickly implement a minmax algorithm to a game.
+The algorithm has an adaptative depth feature to control the time it takes to compute its next move.

 ## Game requirements